 The SFT board meets three times per year, and we have three deadlines: April 12, August 18, and December 15.
 We'll do our best to consider proposals received after these deadlines at our next meeting.

 The Searle Freedom Trust does not support building projects, individuals, capital campaigns, or endowments.
 All grantees must be 501(c)(3) entities.

-It is the foundation’s policy not to support unspecified overhead costs associated with university research projects.
+It is the foundation’s policy not to support unspecified overhead costs associated with university projects.